ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Methodology

-where $\mathrm{Retriever}$ refers to our proposed retrieval model AGRAG~\cite{wang2025agrag}, and $\oplus$ denotes the concatenation of evidence and hypotheses to form the input query.
-The AGRAG retriever employs a dual-branch architecture: the first branch selects candidate text chunks based on chunk-level retrieval, while the second branch leverages a knowledge graph to estimate the importance of each chunk through entity-level information.
-By integrating the outputs of both branches, AGRAG enables the system to capture not only contextual relevance but also the clinical significance of retrieved entities, ensuring comprehensive and meaningful guidance extraction.
+where $\mathrm{Retriever}$ refers to our previously proposed retrieval model AGRAG~\cite{wang2025agrag}, $n_{\mathrm{guide}}$ denotes the number of retrieved guideline chunks, and $\oplus$ denotes the concatenation of evidence and hypotheses to form the input query.
+AGRAG combines chunk-level retrieval with knowledge-graph-based entity importance, enabling the system to capture not only contextual relevance but also the clinical significance of retrieved entities, ensuring comprehensive and meaningful guidance extraction.